Debt to Income Ratio

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, we offer a Mortgage Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Pre-Qualifying Calculator.

 Guidelines Only

 Remember these ratios are just guidelines.
-We'd be thrilled to go over pre-qualification to help you determine how large a mortgage you can afford.
+We'd be thrilled to help you pre-qualify to determine how much you can afford.